PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:09:16
+Last updated: 2024-04-02 19:09:50
-Random Quote: Whoever is happy will make others happy, too. - Mark Twain
+Random Quote: Friendship is a strong and habitual inclination in two persons to promote the good and happiness of one another. - Eustace Budgell